FREQUENTLY ASKED QUESTIONS

 Q3- How do I apply?
 What is the recruitment process like?

 Each delegation has its own recruitment process.
 We usually ask candidates to fill out an online application form.
 Other requirements vary, but may include a written policy brief, résumé and/or interview with members of the Executive Team.

 We aim to provide opportunities for young Canadians.
 Therefore, we require that applicants be younger than 30 and at least 18 years of age at the time of application.
-Please note that eligibility can vary depending on the host country of a summit.
+Please note that eligibility for delegations can vary depending on the host country of a summit.
 Please refer to the age requirement indicated on each application.
 Concerns about age requirements may be directed to email@example.com.

 Q5- What are the additional responsibilities of a Head Delegate?

 The Head Delegate (HD) is the main point of contact between the delegation and the YDC Executive.
 The HD is also in a charge of organizing all pre-summit conference calls, in-person meetings, and other administrative requirements for the delegates.
 The HD is the chief spokesperson of the YDC Delegation at meetings with important stakeholders including Canadian and foreign ministers, embassies, media, and other institutions.

 Q6- What is the time commitment of being a YDC delegate?

 Beginning as soon as you are selected and continuing beyond the end of the international summit, we expect a considerable commitment from YDC delegates.
 Prior to the summit, you will meet with your fellow delegates, strategize and formulate a delegation vision.
 Following, you are expected to engage in domestic and international advocacy through a variety of media, including publishing thought pieces and meeting with stakeholders in government and civil society.
 Past examples have included meetings with the Canadian Minister of International Development in Washington, penning editorials in the Globe and Mail, and contributing pieces to the World Bank.